OriginProtocol/origin/containers/bridge-container/README.md

 1. Make sure you have Docker **version 18 or greater**:
 `docker --version`

+1. Run the setup script (from origin-in-a-box root directory):
+`./scripts/setup-bridge.sh`

-1. Build the docker image:
+1. Run the start script: `./scripts/start-bridge.sh`
-`npm run bridge:build`

-3. Run the image with port mappings: `npm run bridge:start`

 4. Access the CLI:
-`npm run bridge:bash`

-5. Stop and remove the container: `npm run bridge:stop`.
+`./scripts/bash-bridge.sh`

 **Configuration**